-Students who do not participate in the mandatory alcohol education, attend recommended counseling or complete the community service requirements will have a hold placed on their account and will not be permitted to register for classes until the requirements have been met.
+Students who do not participate in the mandatory drug education or attend recommended counseling requirements will have a hold placed on their account and will not be permitted to register for classes until the requirements have been met.

 Students have the option to receive evaluation and services off campus at their own expense.
-Documentation of completed evaluation and treatment will be required from the community based counselor.
+Documentation of completed evaluation and treatment will be required from the community-based counselor.
 The counselor shall be a certified alcohol and drug counselor in the state of West Virginia or the equivalent if the counseling is completed out of state.